maria-antoniak/goodreads-scraper/README.md

 Code written by Maria Antoniak and Melanie Walsh.

-Feel free to use, edit, share with credit.
+Feel free to use, edit, and share with credit.
 We'd love to hear about your projects and how you use this code.